InvalidDavid/Usagi-Bot/README.md

-# Y-K-Bot
+# Manga-Bot

-A Py-cord bot for the Yuki / Yumemi / Kotatsu Discord server.
+A Py-cord bot for the Mabga Discord server.
+-# Some features works only on one server.

 ## Local Setup